Russia has just introduced a law to try to disconnect its Internet from the rest of the world.

 Doubts about success

-Last June I told you about "Splinternet," the silent process that could make the global network a "stew" of local Internet.
+Last June I told you about "Splinternet," the silent process that could make the global network a "stew" of the local Internet.